Chart Color Schemes

 Health performance in Rockhampton City is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Rockhampton City faces significant health challenges, with various conditions affecting both younger and older age groups.
+Rockhampton City faces significant health challenges, with various conditions affecting both younger and older residents.
+Approximately 51% (~1,054 people) have private health cover, lower than the 53.7% across the rest of Queensland.

-Private health cover stands at approximately 51%, covering about 1,082 people, which is slightly lower than the average SA2 area.
-The most prevalent medical conditions are mental health issues and arthritis, impacting 12.1% and 10.7% of residents respectively.
-Conversely, 56.6% of residents report having no medical ailments, compared to 64.7% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 19.7%, comprising 415 people, compared to the 18.5% in Rest of Qld.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Mental health issues and arthritis are the most prevalent conditions, impacting 12.1 and 10.7% of residents respectively.
+Around 56.6% declare themselves free from medical ailments, compared to 64.7% in the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 19.7% (404 people), compared to 18.5% in the rest of Queensland.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health